discordjs/guide/guide/popular-topics/webhooks.md

 if (message.webhookId) return;
 ```

-If you would like to get the webhook object that sent the message, you can use <DocsLink path="class/Message?scrollTo=fetchWebhook">`Message#fetchWebhook`</DocsLink>.
+If you would like to get the webhook object that sent the message, you can use <DocsLink path="class/Message?scrollTo=fetchWebhook" type="method" />.

 ## Fetching webhooks